AndyZjy/AndyZjy/README.md

 ### Hi I'm Jerome Zhang. 👋

-- 🧐  Interested in Front-end.
+- 🧐  Interested in Front-end and Low Code.
-- 💼  Front-end Engineer.
+- 💼  Senior Front-end Engineer at SUNMI.
 - 🎓  17th graduate of School of Optoelectronics, Shandong Jianzhu University.
 - 🌱  Recently learning photography knowledge.
 - 📚  Recently fell in love with books about workplace relations.